samiaab1990/customscheduleR/README.md

 select_last = TRUE,

-# Returns a data frame with specific run dates when the function is run
+# Returns a data frame with specific run dates when the function is run for the year

 get_dataset = TRUE